canonical/certification-docs/Policy_Guide.rst

 always be in the first position to ensure the machine ALWAYS boots from Network.

-MAAS will instruct the server, during the network boot, to boot from onoboard storage if necessary.
+MAAS will instruct the server, during the network boot, to boot from onboard storage if necessary.